lino-framework/welfare/docs/specs/ledger.rst

 General accounts ("budgetary articles")
 =======================================

 Belgian public instances use so-called budgetary articles (`Articles budgétaires
 <http://www.pouvoirslocaux.irisnet.be/fr/theme/finances/docfin/la-structure-dun-article-budgetaire>`_
 in French, "Haushaltsartikel" in German) for classifying their monetary transactions.
 These budgetary articles are in public sector accounting exactly what general accounts are in private sector accounting.
 It seems BTW that the usage of the term "budgetary articles" is being replaced by the term "accounts".

 The main difference is that they are structured differently.
-The demo database currently has a mixture of "PCMN style" and "public sector style" references because Lino Welfare doesn't need full accounting reports (:mod:`lino_xl.lib.sheets`).
+The demo database currently has a mixture of "PCMN style" and "public sector style" references because Lino Welfare doesn't use full accounting reports (:mod:`lino_xl.lib.sheets`).

 >>> rt.show(ledger.Accounts)
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF -SKIP